-Bait RestrictionsIf a fish is under the legal minimum size it must be returned to the water even if it was dead when landed, You must not use undersized fish for bait.
+Bait RestrictionsIf a fish is under the legal minimum size it must be returned to the water even if it no longer alive when landed, You must not use undersized fish for bait.

 It is an offence to use any part of the following species for bait:

-There is no minimum size for bait fish species, including anchovies, pilchards, sprats and hardyheads.
+There is no minimum size for bait fish species, which includes anchovies, sardines, sprats and hardyheads.
 There is a possession limit of 5kg of bait fish (all bait fish species combined).

 For information on the whitebait fishery contact the Inland Fisheries Service on (03) 6261 8050.

 Imported Bait – Be Biosecure

 If you buy bait, it should be from locally supplied sources.
 Bringing dead or live bait to Tasmania is prohibited in most instances.
 Bait originating from other countries or other Australian states may contain pests and diseases that do not occur in Tasmania.
 Call Quarantine Tasmania on (03) 6233 9032 for more information.

 If you catch your own bait, try to source it from the same area where you fish.
 Moving fish and fish products, including frames, offal and shells, between locations can spread diseases and marine pests.